About “Data Error (Cyclic Redundancy Check)”

 Step 2: Select the target disk, and click the “Format Partition” feature from the left panel.

 Step 3: Set the partition label, file system, and cluster size for the selected partition and click “OK“.

 Step 4: Click the “Apply” button on the lower left corner to apply all the changes.

 Step 5: Restart your PC.

-After learning how to fix the "Drive is not accessible, data error (cyclic redundancy check)” problem, let’s take a look at two other situations where you will encounter the CRC error and their corresponding solutions.
+After learning how to fix the “Hard Drive is not accessible, data error (cyclic redundancy check)” problem, let’s take a look at two other situations where you will encounter the CRC error and the corresponding solutions.

-Fix Data Error (Cyclic Redundancy Check)" Error Message in Outlook
+Fix Data Error (Cyclic Redundancy Check) in Outlook

 After downloading emails from Microsoft Outlook to your local computer, you may receive one of the following error messages:

 - File path\filename.pst could not be accessed.
 Data error.
 Cyclic redundancy check.